agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 Publishing snapshot versions to local maven repositories can be useful for local development of changes spanning across core and vendor repositories.

 1. Change is made in EDC Core repository.
-2. Developer publishes a EDC Core snapshot version to the local Maven repository using e.g. `./gradlew publishToMavenLocal` command.
+2. Developer publishes an EDC Core snapshot version to the local Maven repository using e.g. `./gradlew publishToMavenLocal` command.
 3. New version is visible locally in the EDC vendor repository after gradle dependencies are refreshed.
 IntelliJ does this step automatically very quickly.
    - Note that repo that picks up libraries from local maven should have added `mavenLocal()` to the list of repositories in gradle configuration.

 #### PRs and CI

 After finishing local development a PR should be created for EDC Core first.
 A snapshot version for EDC Core needs to be published to the Maven Snapshot repository, so that it can be declared as a dependency from the vendor repository change.
 This step can be automated by a CI workflow that automatically publishes branch-specific snapshots on every push e.g. `0.0.1-[branch-name]-SNAPSHOT`.
 See [sample PR](https://github.com/agera-edc/DataSpaceConnector-Core/pull/1) for more details.